 Canon 80D versus Canon 5D Mark III

 The Canon EOS 80D and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in February 2016 and March 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (80D) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (80D) and a full frame (5D Mark III) sensor.
 The 80D has a resolution of 24 megapixel, whereas the 5D Mark III provides 22.1 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 80D and the Canon 5D Mark III is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).